nohomonosocks/Fake-BSOD/README.md

 # Fake-BSOD
 I Don't really know what you would use it for
 Scare your friends,
-Give your grandma a seizure,
+Give your grandma a seizure
 (please don't)
 Use this for...
-Whatever
+Whatever you want.